nioo-knaw/cloud-genomics/_episodes/02-logging-onto-cloud.md

 This list is (probably) empty at the moment, because you have not yet started any VM.

 * Click the button _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ to bring up a "Create Virtual Machine" screen
-* Select the *First Template* by clicking once on it
+* Select your cloned version of *carpentry-genomics-wageningen* by clicking once on it
 * Inspect the `template` attributes, for the time being do not change them (in particular, leave _Number of instances_ at 1)
+* You can leave the VM Name blank, a number will be appended to the template name
 * Click on the green _Create_ button at the top of the screen
 * Refresh the list of VMs by clicking button <i class="fa fa-refresh"></i> at the top.
 You will see the _status_ of the VM change